 ThriveMore may, in its sole discretion, offer up to five (5) RESIDENTS per year, with a maximum cap of twenty-five (25), an option to pay only twenty-five percent (25%) of the required Entrance Fee at least 30 days prior to occupancy and execute a Promissory Note stating that the RESIDENT will pay the remaining seventy-five percent (75%) of the Entrance Fee upon the earlier of the sale or transfer of title to the Resident's property or two (2) years.
+RESIDENTS participating in this Deferred Entrance Fee Plan will
-RESIDENTS participating in this Deferred Entrance Fee Plan will also be required to execute a Deed of Trust securing the Promissory Note.
-The Deferred Entrance Fee Plan provides for a twenty-four (24) month amortization of the amount of the Entrance Fee RESIDENT has actually paid (after twenty-four (24) months, there is no remaining equity).

-- 3. If a RESIDENT marries or adds a non-resident to their home while at the Community, the non-resident must apply for residency to live in an apartment unit with the RESIDENT.
-Such permission is conditioned upon the non-resident ability and willingness to pay an entrance fee equal to the difference between the "single" and "double" entrance fee rate, and he/she must also be capable of paying the difference between the "single" and "double" monthly fee.
-The non-resident spouse must also agree to prudently conserve and maintain his/her current and future financial assets in order to provide for payment of services to be provided by ThriveMore.
-The nonresident must also be willing to submit medical information demonstrating his/her ability to live independently as determined by ThriveMore.
-Lastly, admission of a non-resident is conditioned on the execution of a new Apartment Residency Agreement.
-Until such an Agreement is reached, the new spouse has no rights or privileges under the existing "Agreement" with the RESIDENT and cannot reside in his/her apartment.
-If a RESIDENT of ThriveMore marries or adds a ThriveMore RESIDENT they may occupy two separate apartments/garden homes or choose to relinquish one of the apartments...
-If the RESIDENT relinquishing his/her apartment has lived in that unit for less than 24 months, ThriveMore will refund to the RESIDENT an amount equal to the amortized remaining value of the entrance fee paid by the RESIDENT.
+- also be required to execute a Deed of Trust securing the Promissory Note.
+The Deferred Entrance Fee Plan provides for a twenty-four (24) month amortization of the amount of the Entrance Fee RESIDENT has actually paid (after twenty-four (24) months, there is no remaining equity). - 3.
+If a RESIDENT marries while at the Community, the RESIDENT must have the advance written permission of ThriveMore for the non-resident spouse to live in an apartment unit with the RESIDENT.
+Such permission is conditioned upon the non-resident spouse's ability and willingness to pay the difference between the "single" and "two person" monthly fee.
+The nonresident spouse must also agree to prudently conserve and maintain his/her current and future financial assets in order to provide for payment of services to be provided by the ThriveMore organization.
+The non-resident spouse must also be willing to submit medical information demonstrating his/her ability to live independently as determined by the ThriveMore organization.
+Lastly, admission of a non-resident spouse is conditioned on the execution of a new Residence and Services Agreement.
+Until such an Agreement is reached, the new spouse has no rights or privileges under the existing Agreement with the RESIDENT and cannot reside in his/her apartment.
+If a RESIDENT of ThriveMore marries a ThriveMore RESIDENT (with the permission of the ThriveMore organization), only one of the apartments used by the new couple can be occupied and the other must be relinquished.
+If the RESIDENT relinquishing his/her apartment has lived in that unit for less than twenty-four (24) months, ThriveMore will refund to the RESIDENT an amount equal to the amortized remaining value of the entrance fee paid by the RESIDENT.
 The refund will be made upon the re-occupancy of the unit and receipt and unrestricted use of the entrance fee from the successor resident.
-The new double occupant will be expected to pay the double occupant monthly rate. - 4.
+The new double occupant will be expected to pay the double occupancy monthly rate. - 4.
 The RESIDENT must agree to prudently conserve and maintain current and future income and assets in order to provide for the payment of services.
 Upon verification that the RESIDENT has complied with this obligation and that the RESIDENT'S income and assets are no longer sufficient to pay for the services required, ThriveMore will endeavor to provide financial assistance to the RESIDENT pursuant to the Apartment Residence Agreement.
-ThriveMore has no legal obligation to provide such assistance and does not represent or guarantee that such assistance will be provided to a RESIDENT.

-5. The following paragraphs provide a description of the refund provisions for rescinded or cancelled contracts:
+ThriveMore has no legal obligation to provide such assistance and does not represent or guarantee that such assistance will be provided to a RESIDENT. - 5.
+The following paragraphs provide a description of the refund provisions for rescinded or cancelled contracts: